Adverb - Definition, Types, Use & Examples, Worksheet

 (Note: Adverbs typically describe how, when, where, or to what extent an action is performed.)

-Adverb FAQs
+FAQs: Adverb

 1. What is an adverb?